ABS — What is ABS?

 ABS prevents skidding/tire melting by sensing when the wheel is slowing down and about to lock up.
 At that instant, the ABS valve module releases brake hydraulic pressure to that wheel, allowing it to regain speed.
 Once it regains speed, the ABS immediately applies braking pressure again to slow that wheel down.
 The brake, release, reapply cycle repeats itself rapidly (up to 15 times per second) to gain maximum stopping power from the wheel.

-ABS equipped vehicles have a wheel rotation
+ABS equipped vehicles have a wheel speed

 Wheel speed sensor

-speed sensor and at each front wheel and either a single sensor for both rear wheels (on a rear wheel drive vehicle) or an individual sensor on each rear wheel.
+speed sensor at each front wheel and either a single sensor for both rear wheels (on a rear wheel drive vehicle) or an individual sensor on each rear wheel.
 The wheel speed sensor contains a magnet that detects the movement of a teeth on a rotating “tone ring.”
 The sensor

 ABS wheel speed sensor and tone ring